tomouellette/sv/README.md

 mutation_ids, sv_lengths, frequency = simulator.data()
 ```

 A plot of the SV fraction and length distribution.
-Note that the SV length distribution should match the parameter `sv_length_distribution`.
+Note that the observed SV length distribution should match the parameter `sv_length_distribution`.
+We provide either `uniform`, `normal`, or `bimodal` options.
+Additional distributions can be easily added as needed.

 <img src='example.png' style='height: 100%'></img>